banzaicloud/koperator-docs/content/docs/delete-kafka-operator.md

     You would also need to delete other Koperator-managed CRs (if any) following the same fashion

-    > Note: KafkaCluster, KafkaTopic and KafkaUser custom resources are protected with Kubernetes finalizers, so those won’t be actually deleted from Kubernetes until the {{< kafka-operator >}} removes those finalizers.
-After the {{< kafka-operator >}} has finished cleaning up everything, it removes the finalizers.
-In case you delete the {{< kafka-operator >}} deployment before it cleans up everything, you need to remove the finalizers manually.
+    > Note: KafkaCluster, KafkaTopic and KafkaUser custom resources are protected with Kubernetes finalizers, so those won’t be actually deleted from Kubernetes until the Koperator removes those finalizers.
+After the Koperator has finished cleaning up everything, it removes the finalizers.
+In case you delete the Koperator deployment before it cleans up everything, you need to remove the finalizers manually.

 1. Uninstall Koperator deployment.